-4.5.
-Use of financial services
+4.5 Use of financial services

-Figure 4.12 below presents the percentage of households with at least one savings account by district.
-It shows that 29.4% of households in Kirehe district have at least one savings account, ranking the district third from bottom ahead of just Nyabihu and Gisagara (both 27.2%).
-Kirehe is thus well below the national level of 39.4%.
+Figure 4.12 presents the percentage of households with at least one saving account by district.
+It shows that a third (33%) of households in Ruhango district have at least one saving account; it is ranked in the bottom 10 districts, which is far below the national level with 39.4% of households with at least one saving account.

-At the sub-national level, 60.4% of urban households have at least one savings account and 35.8% in rural areas.
-Apart from Kigali City, which has the highest percentage of households with at least one savings account, the other provinces vary between 33.8% and 40.1%.
+At the sub-national level, 60.4% of urban households have at least one saving account and 35.8% in rural areas.
+Apart from Kigali City, which has the highest percentage of households with at least one saving account, the predominantly rural provinces vary between 33.8% and 40.1%.